Taken From Biology - God's Living CreationThe Life and Death of Teeth

 dental caries, but rather how often they are consumed and how

-they remain in the mouth.
+long they remain in the mouth.
 Each time sugar-rich foods are

 consumed, more acid forms on the teeth.
 Sweet foods which remain in the